TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

 Yesss!!
-We are able to inject a command as the "app" user.
+We are able to inject a command as the user "app".